• Skip to primary navigation

 Over easy is my favorite way to eat fried eggs!
 They are cooked first on one side, then flipped and cooked lightly and flipped back again.
 The egg white is fully cooked, but the yolk is nice and runny.

 Over medium is cooked much the same way as over easy eggs, but they are cooked a bit longer.
-The yolk is mostly cooked through, but is still a bit runny in the center.
+The yolk is mostly cooked through but is still a bit runny in the center.

 There's a range on how cooked the yolk should be on an over medium egg - from cooked on the sides with a runny, jammy custardy center all the way to just a slight amount of runny yolk.

-Over hard eggs means there is no runny yolk.
+Over hard eggs mean there is no runny yolk.
 You can still have a bit of just slightly undercooked yolk or you can make certain every bit of the yolk is fully cooked through.

-Different type of fried eggs on a plate.
+Four different types of fried eggs on a white platter.

 Different colored eggs in a basket.

-• Cook over low heat until most of the white has set
+5. Cook over low heat until most of the white has set

 An egg frying in a cast iron skillet.